Nick Sherry: Gillard Government

 Following the election of Julia Gillard's government, Sherry was appointed Minister for Small Business on 14 September 2010.
 He was also the Minister Assisting or Deregulation and Public Sector Superannuation and Minister Assisting on Tourism.
 At the 2011 Labor National Conference Sherry told Gillard he wanted to step down from the cabinet as part of the upcoming cabinet reshuffle.

 Resignation

 On 12 December 2011, Sherry announced that he would be retiring from the Senate at the 2013 election.
 He later announced he would resign at the beginning of June 2012, creating a casual Senate vacancy.
 Lin Thorp won the preselection vote to fill the vacancy caused by the retirement.

 Life after politics

-On 18 November 2012, it was announced Sherry secured two non-executive roles.
-One with FNZ as chairman, the other as non-executive director with Citi.
-It is unknown if he still holds these appointments.
-Nick Sherry also holds the chairman role at Household Capital, a retirement funding specialist.
+On 18 November 2012, it was announced Sherry had been appointed as chairman of FNZ and non-executive director of Citi Australia.
+He has also held the chairman role at Household Capital, a retirement funding specialist.

+In July 2022, Sherry and Doug Cameron were appointed by the Australian Labor Party National Executive as administrators of the Tasmanian branch, following the suspension of the state executive.